GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/README.md

 the netCDF files are ok, you might want to delete the folder R_images_tmp that was used to store temporary RDS files.

+On large source-zones, in some instances it is possible for the unit-source, gauge and earthquake event properties to not be correctly written to the files of the form all_SLIP_TYPE_slip_earthquake_tsunami_SOURCEZONE.nc files.
+This happens if R runs out of memory just after creating those files (i.e. so the file exists, but the variables are not written to it).
+In that case, you can re-write the data to the file separately (without effecting any flow variables), with a command like the following (here for variable_uniform slip):

+    Rscript make_all_earthquake_tsunami.R --variable_uniform_slip --only_update_non_flow_variables

 # Step 4

 At this point all the stochastic and uniform slip events have been created, and it is